If you've blocked our ad, please consider unblocking it.

 - It is possible, using the second controller, to control a second, "virtual Sonic" in gameplay.
-Whether this is for debugging purposes or an early 2 player prospect is unknown.
+Whether this is for debugging purposes or an early two-player prospect is unknown.

-- The music is largely identical to the final Japanese/European version's soundtrack, although fade-outs are missing.
+The music is largely identical to the final Japanese/European soundtrack, although fadeouts are missing.

 - The Speed Shoes music is a different remix of "Sonic - You Can Do Anything":

-- The Special Stage theme is extended.
-It lasts 4 and a half minutes.
+- The Special Stage theme is extended, lasting four-and-a-half minutes.